SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 You can apply the ``@unknown`` attribute to the default case, which indicates that the default case should only match enumeration cases that are added in the future.
-If the default case matches
+In Swift 4.2, this attribute lets you signal your intent but it has no effect on the compiler or on the program's behavior.
-any enumeration case that is known at compiler time, the compiler produces a warning.
+Later versions of Swift will produce a warning or error if the default case matches any enumeration case that is known at compiler time.
-This warning lets you know that the library author has added a new case to the enumeration that has no corresponding switch case.
+This future warning will let you know that the library author added a new case to the enumeration that has no corresponding switch case.